thoughtspot/thoughtspot.github.io/_complex-search/how-to-add-formula.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 {% include note.html content="The new formula editor is part of the new Answer experience.
 If you have the new Answer experience on, the new version of the Formula Editor appears when you add a formula to a search, but not when you add a formula to a Worksheet.
-You can turn the new Answer experience on or off individually from the <strong>Experience manager</strong> panel in your profile." %}
+You can turn the new Answer experience on or off individually from the Experience manager panel in your profile." %}

 You can add a formula directly within a search.
 Some common reasons for using a formula in a search are to perform mathematical functions, check for and replace null values, or add conditional logic.